rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ### 4.10.4 Representing Other Type Constructors

 Besides record structures and sets, an ODL class definition could use *Bag*, *List*, *Array*, or *Dictionary* to construct values.
-To represet bags, we might introduce a *count* attribute, for lists we might introduce a *position* attribute, etc.
+To represent bags, we might introduce a *count* attribute, for lists we might introduce a *position* attribute, etc.

 ### 4.10.5 Representing ODL Relationships